 A Kid’s Reasons: Why My 10-Year-Old Son Likes The Nintendo Switch

 My kiddo wrote this list of reasons why he likes the Nintendo Switch video game console when he was 10 (waaaay back in 2018…he’s in high school now — when did that happen??), but I’m sure the overall sentiment still stands.

 1. It Doesn’t Need Internet, & I Can Take It Everywhere

 You can play the Switch even if there’s no internet.
 A lot of games on the iPad or other systems you need internet to play.
 I also can take it on long car trips, so I don’t get bored, and on really long plane rides.

 If your mom doesn’t let you get gun games, the Switch has a lot of “non-gun” games that are REALLY good.

-3. Zelda is Awesome
+3. Zelda Is Awesome

-4. Mario Games are Super Fun
+4. Mario Games Are Super-Fun

-The Switch has so many different fun Mario games, and they’re fun in a lot of different ways.
+The Switch has so many different cool Mario games, and they’re fun in a lot of different ways.
 Mario Kart is fun to play with a lot of kids, and Mario Odyssey is super-fun to play with just one other kid.
 I can’t wait to play the new Mario games.

 5. Fun Controllers